 - If the candidate’s off-campus experience takes the form of another type of educational project, the “Grand Oral” will consist of an oral presentation of the project itself.
 The form this will take is decided by each School.

-Each School must inform their students of the conditions applicable to the presentation of Master‘s theses, educational projects and apprenticeships.
-The choice of language used for the ‘Grand Oral’ is decided by each School.
+The Schools will inform their students of the conditions applicable to the presentation of Master‘s theses, educational projects and apprenticeships.
+The choice of language used for the “Grand Oral” is decided by each School.
 If English is used, the student must have minimum C1 level.
 Some Schools or Programmes may have specific requirements according to their specialisations (notably the School of Journalism and Master in Economic Law).

 Duration of the “Grand Oral”

 The oral examination lasts 25 minutes: 10 minutes for the student’s presentation and 15 minutes for discussion on the chosen topic and on future career development, as well as feedback on his or her studies.

 Last but not least, candidates are reminded that absolute punctuality and smart dress are required.

 Further methodological resources:

 - Memo 1: Sciences Po, school of argumentation (PDF, 378 Ko)

 - Memo 2: Extracting the research question (PDF, 136 Ko)

 - Memo 3: Organizing your argumentation (PDF, 892 Ko)